ncg-glitch/Tic-Tac-Toe/README.md

 5.minimax():
 takes multiple inputs,
-recursively searches through the game tree to evaluate a given move, returns an int type variable score
+recursively searches through the game tree to evaluate a given move, returns an int type variable bestscore

 6.bestmove():
 takes the board as input,